Ewen Avenue Streetscape Improvement Project

 The construction of Ewen Avenue Phase Two started in 2015 and was completed in 2017.
 This phase of the project included: full ditch enclosures, underground electrical & communication work, utility upgrades including installation of new sewer and water mains as well as Metro Vancouver watermain, road widening, road repaving, new sidewalk and multiuse path, street lighting, streetscape beautification, a new traffic signal at Howes Street and Ewen Avenue and traffic calming elements along the corridor.

 Beginning in January 2018, the City of New Westminster and its contractors BD Hall Constructors Corp. will begin work on Phase 3 of the Ewen Avenue Streetscape Improvement Project.
 This work will be undertaken on Ewen Avenue from Hampton Street to Boundary Road.
-Construction will occur in sections and is anticipated to be complete by fall 2018.
+Construction will occur in sections and is anticipated to be complete by winter 2018.